 Risk management in wealth management

-What are the wealth management risks?
+What are the financial planning and wealth management risks?

 • Potential losses.
 They refer not only to the situation which may result from wrong investment decisions.
-For example customers classified into HNW (High Net Worth) and UHNW (Ultra High Net Worth) group frequently own collections which are easily overseen when buying insurance.
+For example, customers classified into HNW (High Net Worth) and UHNW (Ultra High Net Worth) group frequently own collections which are easily overseen when buying insurance.
 They include e.g. luxury clothes or goods,

 • Incorrect estimation of the customer’s investment capacities.
 Investment advisors must base on specific data and not on the beliefs of customers who may underestimate or overestimate their investment capacities without a detailed analysis,

 • Sudden changes of the agreed wealth management plan.
-Customers not always stick to the agreed investment schedule which may result in losses higher than the initially accepted ones.
+Customers not always stick to the agreed investment schedule which may result in losses higher than the initially accepted ones,

-Also the misunderstandings between the advisor and the customer may appear in the course of cooperation.
+Also, the misunderstandings between the advisor and the customer may appear in the course of cooperation.
 Specialists managing wealth may encounter a situation when the customers insist on investing funds in a high-risk instrument and then try to transfer liability to the advisor.
 This is why all arrangements with the customer should be documented.

-Also the investment risk should be mentioned.
+Also, the investment risk should be mentioned.
 The investors are exposed to:

 • FX risk.
 It is closely connected with the FX rate fluctuations.
-Some investors may hold financial resources in different currencies, while other earn on the FX rates,
+Some investors may hold financial resources in different currencies, while other earn on the FX rates.

 • Inflation risk.
-It refers primarily to the investors who choose bonds or shares, i.e. investment instruments considered to be low-risk and also bringing relatively low profits,
+It refers primarily to the investors who choose bonds or shares, i.e. investment instruments considered to be low-risk and also bringing relatively low profits.

 • Systematic risk.
 It is understood as general economic factors beyond the investor’s control which means they are not able to protect themselves from it efficiently.